 People with EE have difficulty swallowing foods that are dry and dense, increasing their risk of choking.

-3. It May Reduce Symptoms of ADHD
+3. It may reduce symptoms of ADHD

-ADHD (attention-deficit/hyperactivity disorder) is a behavioral disorder that affects 3–5% of all children and adults.
+Attention deficit hyperactivity disorder (ADHD) is a behavioral disorder that affects 3–5% of all children and adults.

 However, children should not follow an elimination diet unless supervised by a medical professional.